badal-io/dataflow-timeseries-iot-gas-demo/README.md

 9. Then add a variable node under the object node:
 ![Variable Node](images/variable_node.png?raw=true "Variable Node")
 :exclamation: Take note of the node IDs as you will need them later on.
 10. Open the browser of your VM and navigate to ```http://{{ Your VM's internal IP}}```.
-Your are now accessing the FogLAMP dashboard UI.
+Your are now accessing the FogLAMP dashboard GUI.
-11. Using the menu bar on the left side of the UI, click on "South" and then click on "Add+" in the upper right of the South Services screen.
+11. Using the menu bar on the left side of the GUI, click on "South" and then click on "Add+" in the upper right of the South Services screen.
 Select "opcua" from the list and provide a unique name for the asset.
 Click on "Next".
 12. Copy the Connection Address of your OPC UA server to the "OPCUA Server URL" field, and ender the Node Id of your object node to the "OPCUA Object Subscriptions":
 ![FogLAMP South](images/foglamp_south.png?raw=true "FogLAMP South")
 13. Click on "Next" and <b>unselect "Enabled"</b> for now.